Only with StudioLive.

-Combining two StudioLive AI mixers provides exceptional power and flexibility and enables you to create a large-format console on a small-format budget.
+Only AI mixers let you create a large-format console on a small-format budget.
 Start with 16, 24, or 32 channels, then cascade a second StudioLive AI-series mixer of any frame size to create custom-sized mixing consoles with all the hardware and software advantages of StudioLive Active Integration systems.
 Now your system can grow with your needs and budget!

 Cascading Options for StudioLive AI-series Mixers